aws-samples/interactive-npc-creator-with-amazon-bedrock/README.md

-# Dynamic NPC dialog with Gen AI
+# Interactive NPC Creator powered by Amazon Bedrock

-This repository is a 'Game NPC(Non-Player Character) Playground' to design, develop(prompt-engineering), and test game NPCs that interect with players more naturally using dynamic dialogue powered by Amazon Bedrock.
+This repository is a swift prototyping tool for interactive game NPCs powered by Amazon Bedrock.
+This toolkit enables developers to quickly create, visualize, and test dynamic character concepts.
+Featuring AI-driven dialogue and image generation, it streamlines prompt engineering and personality development.
+Ideal for rapid iteration in game development, from concept to pre-production.
+Accelerate your NPC design process and bring characters to life efficiently.

 <!-- https://github.com/user-attachments/assets/ -->